 Your health and safety are important to us and we look forward to caring for you.
 It has been a challenging time for all of us as we experienced changes in our daily lives, including how we manage our health care needs.

-As you prepare for a future appointment, we want you to know that we have implemented many new guidelines to keep you and our employees safe.
+As you prepare for a future appointment or inpatient stay or procedure, we want you to know that we have implemented new guidelines to keep you and our employees safe.
 Whether you arrive at one of our facilities for care or access our expert providers through virtual visits, we want you to be prepared.
 Here is what you need to know:

 MASK AND PERSONAL PROTECTIVE EQUIPMENT (PPE)